 Majorie's work involved planning and developing the relevant experiments and using her surgical skill to transfer the embryos into the surrogate, which was vital to the success of the project to create Dolly.
 Our portrait of Marjorie, by photographer Wendy McMurdo shows her preparing for an animal surgery at the institute where she worked for forty-eight years, until her retirement in 2014.

 These works show just a small selection of women who have contributed to STEM fields and improving science education for women.
-You can find out more about women in STEM by visiting the Ada Lovelace Day website at https://findingada.com/.
+You can find out more about women in STEM by visiting the International Day of Women and Girls in Science website.

 The portrait of Mary Somerville by Thomas Phillips can be seen in the ongoing display Heroes and Heroines: The Victorian Age, at the Scottish National Portrait Gallery.